Big Career Decision

 You get a good idea of where to direct your energy while career hunting when you shift your focus to jobs that inculcate your interests.
 This would enable your profession to seem less like a job and more like an enjoyable hobby.
 Nobody likes spending long mundane hours at a job that gets you as excited as having to watch paint dry.
 Or you could always take after your family business.
 The bottom line is, you need to find what makes you happy.
 What your peers find boring may, in fact, be what makes your heart sing with glee.
 In order to pursue this dream job, you may have to begin your career planning at least from the 8th grade.
 It will help you get a better sense of your prospective career field and give you more time to conduct research to prep yourself for exams, university applications, job requirements etc.

-Your pursuit of happiness
+Your pursuit of happiness with career decision

 What does success mean to you?
 Is it popularity and respect or materialist gain or does it have a more deep-rooted meaning like long-lasting relationships.
 Are you someone who gets restless when you are not engaged in projects or are you someone who likes taking long breaks.
 Many websites suggest taking the RIASEC test to determine which of the six occupational themes you are well suited for.
 It gives you a vague idea of where to begin your search.
 Speaking from experience, psychometric tests are a good investment as they provide a detailed profile of your strengths and weaknesses and pinpoint jobs that would most likely suit your character.